 All the expert scientific advice that Ministers have received does not support a ban.
 It is important to emphasise that internationally no other country has banned the use of mesh to treat hernias.
 According to the National Institute for Health and Care Excellence, approximately 70,000 surgical inguinal hernia repairs are performed in England each year, at a cost to the NHS of £56 million a year.
 These mesh repairs are performed by either open surgery or laparoscopic surgery, as my hon.
 Friend the Member for Burton described.

 NICE has developed guidance which recommends laparoscopic surgery as one of the treatment options for the repair of inguinal hernia.
 The guidance states that it should only be performed by appropriately trained surgeons who regularly carry out the procedure.
 This evidence was reviewed by NICE in February 2016 and the recommendations have remained in place since then.
 The Medicines and Healthcare Products Regulatory Agency and others will continue to review the situation as further evidence and analysis emerges, and will take any appropriate action on that basis.
 That is why this debate and the recounting of the experiences of constituents is important.
-They have and will continue to ensure the safety of patients who need treatment.
+They have ensured and will continue to ensure the safety of patients who need treatment.

 Unfortunately, no type of surgery is without risk, both during and post surgery.
 The right balance between risks and benefits for individual patients must be achieved, which places patient autonomy and consent at its heart.
 I stress that I am deeply concerned to hear about instances where these conversations may not have happened, or have not been conducted in a manner that sufficiently informs the patient.
 Every patient should expect to receive safe and effective care, and to have an opportunity to raise concerns and feel confident that they will be listened to.

 I will talk about the pain and suffering experienced by some men after mesh surgery.
 The vast majority of patients who undergo surgery using mesh to treat hernias go on to live normal, independent lives.
-While we do not know the exact number of complications, we believe the number is low.
+While we do not know the exact number of complications, we believe it is low.
 However, I understand that those who experience the most adverse outcomes are those who suffer chronic pain or long-term discomfort.

 I have been advised that 10% to 12% of men experience moderate to severe chronic pain post surgery.
 While that number is high, it is lower than for those who have non-mesh repair.
 I have been advised that acute pain is normal during healing, but chronic pain is not normal.
 As I said, one example of pain management is to treat chronic pain by injecting local anaesthetic and steroid.
 Long-term discomfort or pain is fortunately rare, but can still occur in one in 20 inguinal hernia repairs.
 While this number is still concerning, and, I believe, too high, the risk is dependent on the circumstances of each case.
 For example, there is an increased likelihood of it where patients have small hernias and where the predominant symptom before the operation is pain.
 Patients present at the clinic with pain and continue to have the pain after the operation.
 Both these adverse outcomes—the severity and the longevity of pain—remind us that regrettably complications can arise when any person undergoes surgery.

 What we are establishing is that there are still many unknowns with regard to the numbers and when the pain occurs.
 That is what we need to drill down on.
 The hon.
 Member for Burton said that his surgery has been totally successful, however many months it is since it took place.
 However, the problem is not just post-surgery.
 Often, as we have heard, people are fine for two or three years and then suddenly, “Boom!”—they are hit with whole host of pain and autoimmune reactions.
-We need to drill down on that when we are looking the problem.
+We need to drill down on that when we are looking at the problem.
 Will the Minister commit to trying to use the data to do that?

 I am hopeful that the Cumberlege report will touch on that area to some degree.
 I will study the report in some detail, as will officials in the Department, and we will decide where we go from it, but I emphasise that the alternative of not having the mesh repair is more dangerous and has more complications, as we know from the data, than having it.